peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Converts a boolean value (either true or false) to an arbitrary-precision binary float.
 * `static EFloat FromByte​(byte inputByte)`<br>
- Converts a byte (from 0 to 255) to an arbitrary-precision binary float.
+ Converts a byte (from 0 to 255) to an arbitrary-precision binary floating-point number.
 * `static EFloat FromDouble​(double dbl)`<br>
  Creates a binary float from a 64-bit floating-point number.
 * `static EFloat FromEInteger​(EInteger bigint)`<br>
  Converts an arbitrary-precision integer to the same value as a binary float.
 * `static EFloat FromInt16​(short inputInt16)`<br>
- Converts a 16-bit signed integer to an arbitrary-precision binary float.
+ Converts a 16-bit signed integer to an arbitrary-precision binary floating-point number.
 * `static EFloat FromInt32​(int inputInt32)`<br>
- Converts a 32-bit signed integer to an arbitrary-precision binary float.
+ Converts a 32-bit signed integer to an arbitrary-precision binary floating-point number.
 * `static EFloat FromInt64​(long inputInt64)`<br>
- Converts a 64-bit signed integer to an arbitrary-precision binary float.
+ Converts a 64-bit signed integer to an arbitrary-precision binary floating-point number.
 * `static EFloat FromSingle​(float flt)`<br>
  Creates a binary float from a 32-bit floating-point number.
 * `static EFloat FromString​(java.lang.String str)`<br>